Our Eye Exam Pre-Testing: Thoroughness Is Essential

 Schedule Eye Exam

-Our Edmonton Eye Exams - Medical History
+2. Our Edmonton Eye Exam - Pre-Testing:

 An autorefractor is a computer-controlled machine used during an eye examination to provide an objective measurement of a person's refractive error and prescription for glasses or contact lenses.
 It achieves this by measuring how light is changed as it enters a person's eye.
 Auto-refraction is used to provide the starting point for the optometrist in subjective refraction tests.